LuisPablo54/LuisPablo54/README.md

 - Design of reusable libraries for genetic and probabilistic optimization
 - Improving code quality through documentation and automated testing
 - Connecting Theory (mathematics and algorithms) with real-world applications

+## 📚 Research & Learning Interests

+I am particularly interested in the theoretical and practical aspects of evolutionary computation and optimization.
+My current learning and research focus includes:

+- Evolutionary Algorithms and Genetic Programming
+- Probabilistic Models and Estimation of Distribution Algorithms (EDA)
+- Optimization Theory and Search Strategies
+- Symbolic Regression and Model Discovery
+- Algorithm Interpretability and Generalization
+- Computational Efficiency and Algorithmic Complexity

 ## 📌 Philosophy
 I value clarity over cleverness, precision over shortcuts, and reproducibility over improvisation.
 Code should be self-explanatory, tests should confirm intent, and algorithms should be understood before being trusted.